-So you are considering using a free proxy for overcoming some limitations?
-After all, why should you pay for some VPN service if a free proxy seems to provide a solution to what you are trying to achieve.
-This is a genuine question.
-While I’m an advocate for buying a VPN service so as to overcome geo-location limitations as well as keeping some privacy for my internet browsing, I just want to spend some time highlighting some dangers of the use of free proxy.
+So you are considering using a free proxy for overcoming some limitations or securing your Internet connection?
+After all, why should you pay for some VPN service if a free proxy seems to provide a solution to what you are trying to achieve?
+It is a genuine question.
+While I’m an advocate for buying a VPN service to overcome geo-location limitations as well as keeping some privacy for my internet browsing, I want to spend some time highlighting some dangers of the use of a free proxy.

 As you would guess, proxies are some kind of gateways that will allow you to pretend what you are not when surfing the internet.
-In fact, proxies rewrite some of your internet packets (those that give some information about you, your computer)- so that it gives some kind of privacy.
+In fact, proxies rewrite some of your internet packets (those that give some information about you, your computer) – so that it gives some privacy.
 Simply put, the main use of proxies is for hiding the origin or destination of an internet a query.

 If we detail it a bit, a proxy can be used for:

 - Accessing a service which is accessible only from a particular country.
-Popular services like hulu, spotify only make their services available to citizens based in certain countries.
-If you aren’t physically based in these countries, those platforms just shows an “excuse message” saying that this service isn’t available in your country,
+Popular services like Netflix, Hulu, Spotify, Youtube only make their services available to citizens based in individual states.
+Thus accessing websites that are geo-restricted, if you aren’t physically based in these countries, will result in an “excuse message” saying that this service isn’t available in your country;

 - Overcoming some censorship that can be set at your workplace, or even within a country (for the case of some dictatorship countries for example);

-- Visiting sites where you don’t want to leave some kind of traces about your IP address that may allow to track you easily.
+- Visiting sites where you don’t want to leave some traces about your real IP address that may allow to track you easily.

 Simply put, by using a proxy, you send your internet traffic to a gateway, this gateway then rewrites that query by using his information instead of yours.
-The destination internet sites that receives the query would think then that the requests originates from the proxy server, instead of your computer.
+The destination internet sites that receive the query would think then that the requests originate from the proxy server, instead of your computer.

 Why not use a free proxy?

-But in fact, this is where the issue lies when using a proxy server: the fact that it acts like a gateway means that the proxy still sees who you are and what you are doing.
-But what are the information that the proxy server actually sees:
+It is where the issue lies when using a proxy server: the fact that it acts as a gateway means that the proxy still sees who you are and what you are doing.
+But what is the information that the proxy server sees: